-The above information, and in particular the Company's assessments regarding the impact of the anticipated update of the AIM Guidelines on the inclusion of the WatchPAT test in the sleep screening basket covered by private health insurance in the U.S. and its possible impact on the Company's revenues, including forward-looking information as defined in the Israeli Securities Law, 1968.
+The above information, and in particular the Company's assessments regarding the impact of the update of the AIM Guidelines on the inclusion of the WatchPAT test in the sleep screening basket covered by private health insurance in the U.S. and its possible impact on the Company's revenues, and the possible impact of the agreements with Mayo and Philips Respironics Inc., as described above, including forward-looking information as defined in the Israeli Securities Law, 1968.
 Forward-looking information is uncertain information about the future, based on information or assessments existing in the Company and includes intentions or evaluations of the Company as at the date of publication of this report, or is not dependent solely on the Company.
-It is possible that this information, in whole or in part, will not materialize or materialize differently, inter alia, in the event that the AIM Guidelines are not eventually updated or the update will take effect later than expected, or in the event that certain medical insurers decide not to include the WatchPAT test is in the basket of tests eligible for coverage despite the update of the AIM Guidelines.
+It is possible that this information, in whole or in part, will not materialize or materialize differently, inter alia, in the event that certain medical insurers decide not to include the WatchPAT test in the basket of tests eligible for coverage despite the update of the AIM Guidelines.